This article contains the following topics:

 Snapshot from camera placed inside building

-Tip: VIP and Pro users can view their sloped ceilings in Live 3D, by clicking the 3D button in the top toolbar.
+Tip: Users with a paid plan can view their sloped ceilings in Live 3D, by clicking the 3D button in the top toolbar.

 Live 3D Floor Plan example